10915245/yuemingduqushuijingong/main.md

 said the Grasshopper

-> we have got enough food at present."
+> "we have got enough food at present."

 But the Ant went on its way and continued its toil.